Gallup: Rick Perry Opens 12-Point Lead Over Mitt Romney

 If you're in Perry's camp, you have to be buoyed by how well your candidate is doing across most voter segments.
 He has substantial leads over Romney among men and women and across all age groups.
 He leads in all geographical regions save for one, the East, where Perry is tied.

 And, ominously for Romney, Perry is just four points behind Romney with liberal to moderate voters and trails Perry with rare or non-church goers.
+That is remarkable.

-The Gallup poll suggests that far from hurting himself with GOP voters with controversial comments in which he questioned the scientific basis for evolution and the human role in global warming, Perry is solidifying the support of Republicans and GOP-leaning independents.
+The Gallup Poll suggests that far from hurting himself with GOP voters with controversial comments in which he questioned the scientific basis for evolution and the human role in global warming, Perry is solidifying the support of Republicans and GOP-leaning independents.